-Companies, OEMs, and other organizations can define additional properties, links, and actions for common Redfish resources using the Oem property on resources, links, and actions.
+Companies, OEMs, and other organizations can define additional properties, hyperlinks, and actions for common Redfish resources using the Oem property on resources, the Links Property, and actions.

 While the information and semantics of these extensions are outside of the standard, the schema representing the data, the resource itself, and the semantics around the protocol shall conform to the requirements in this specification.